Come and test your endurance and stamina in this unique race format. You’ll be running on beautiful trails in Kenmoir Farm near Ruretse.

 - In the instance that nobody goes any further than any other, there is not a tie, there is no winner.

-- Head Torch – For all night loops, runners will be required to be wearing and using an operational head torch.
+- Head Torch – For all night yards, runners will be required to be wearing and using an operational head torch.

-- Fluid Carrying – All runners must have the ability to carry a minimum of 250ml of fluid for each loop.
+- Fluid Carrying – All runners must have the ability to carry a minimum of 250ml of fluid for each yard.